celestiaorg/docs/docs/developers/wallets.md

 1. [Keplr wallet](../keplr)

-    Keplr is a widely recognized non-custodial wallet.
-The seamless integration with Celestia ensures that users have a secure and user-friendly platform for managing their assets.
-With the cross-chain capabilities of Keplr, users can manage, stake, and swap tokens effortlessly.

     1. [Ledger](../keplr) the Keplr guide will also show you how to use your Ledger device to securely manage your account.

 2. [Cosmostation wallet](../cosmostation)

-    Renowned for its staking and defi capabilities, Cosmostation's integration with Celestia pushes the boundaries of what's possible in the wallet ecosystem.
-Users benefit from a holistic wallet experience, encompassing everything from staking to asset management.

 ## For developers